inblockio/aqua-PKC/README.md

 # micro-PKC (Personal Knowledge Container)
 Author: inblockio / 23.
 August 2021

-Installation for Linux (Tested in Ubuntu 20.04) of your Personal Knowledge Container\
+Installation for Linux (Tested in Ubuntu 20.04) of your Personal Knowledge Container(PKC)\
 This should work for other environments like Windows and Mac if the requirements are met.

 _Please read the this entire page before installing._